 Warning!
-This homemade vegan Green Goddess Dressing is so addictive, you’ll want to pour it over everything!
-It’s terrific for salads and sandwiches, and it can even be used a dip for veggies or chips.
+Homemade vegan Green Goddess Dressing is so addictive, you’ll want to pour it over everything!
+It's terrific for salads and sandwiches, and it can even be used a dip for veggies or chips.
 This easy recipe is vegan and gluten-free, as well as being free of added oils.

 Green goddess dressing was one of my favorite salad dressings in my pre-vegan days.
 I loved it so much that I may have even snuck some into my salads after I decided to go vegan.
-I gave it up for good after I discovered Trader Joe’s Goddess Dressing, I gave it up for good.
-I love Trader Joe's dressing but it’s just not the same as my beloved goddess dressing.
+After I discovered Trader Joe’s Goddess Dressing, I gave it up for good.
+I love Trader Joe's dressing but it’s just not the same as my beloved green goddess dressing.

-I went vegan in the 2001, before the vegan culinary world blossomed.
-It never occurred to me to make my own creamy salad dressings in the early years.
+Back in 2001 when I went vegan, the vegan culinary world hadn't blossomed yet.
+It never occurred to me to make my own creamy salad dressings back then.
 As time went on, I discovered the magical world of cashew cream and tahini, and now I’m constantly experimenting with different sauces and dressings.

 Traditional green goddess dressing isn’t even vegetarian, but I didn’t know it way back when.
 It’s made with anchovies, along with eggs and dairy products – usually yogurt or sour cream.
 (I’ve also seen recipes that call for mayonnaise.)